Mamong/Export-Sketch-Pages-as-PNG/README.md

-# Export-Sketch-Pages-as-PNG
+# Export-Sketch-Pages-as-PNGs
-Export Sketch Pages as PNG
+A sketch plugin, you can export current page as PNGs or export all pages as PNGs.